+PPNNE's peer education program seeks to empower high school student with accurate, factual reproductive and sexual health information to benefit themselves, their peers, and their community.
 Peer educators act as resources for their peers- by being knowledgeable about sexual health, by planning activities to improve the information that their peers have about sexual health, and by providing resources.
-To get started, click here for an application!

 Requirements for being a Peer Educator:

-- Be high school student during the 2014-2015 school year at Burlington High School, South Burlington High School or Champlain Valley Union High School
+- Be high school student at Burlington High School, South Burlington High School or Essex High School

 - Have an interest in providing accurate sexual health information to others.